GitLN01/GitLN01/README.md

 </h1>

 - 🔭 I’m currently working on enhancing my skills and expertise as a web developer, database programmer and DevOps engineer.
-- 🌱 I’m currently learning about the latest advancements in web development frameworks and tools, such as React and Node.js.
+- 🌱 I’m currently learning about the latest advancements in web development frameworks and tools, such as React.js and Node.js.
 - 👯 I’m looking to collaborate with like-minded professionals to create solutions that could be put into action for various challenges and opportunities in digital realm.
 - ⚡ My interests: Design and User Experience, Technology, Problem Solving, Scientific Curiosity, Training, Gaming, etc.
 - 📫 Where you can find me: